rhohndorf/Auto-Llama-cpp/CONTRIBUTING.md

 1. Fork the repository you want to contribute to by clicking the "Fork" button on the project page.

-2. Clone the repository to your local machine using the following command:
+2. Clone the repository to your local machine.

 3. Create a new branch for your changes using the following command: